mjherich/Lambda-School-Coursework/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM stands for 'document object model' and it's an object representation of HTML which allows us to programmatically maniupulate it in javascript.

 2. What is an event?
+An event is some form of interaction by the user on the web page like clicking or scrolling.
+An event can also be something less concrete and void of any user input like the page load event.

 3. What is an event listener?
+An event listener allows us to trigger code based on certain events that occur on the page, like clicking or hovering over a button.

 4. Why would we convert a NodeList into an Array?
+NodeLists are similar to Arrays in structure but lack a lot of the common methods like map and filter.
+We would convert a NodeList to an Array if, for example, we wanted to use the Array .map() method on each element in a NodeList.

 5. What is a component?
+A component is a programmatically constructed snippet of HTML that can be dynamically generated via Javascript.

 ### Git Set up